andymadden/rhpylib/README.md

 ### Finding guids for stocks/crypto

 You can use the query_market method to search for different stocks or cryptocurrencies.
+Each search returns a dictionary object with keys of "instruments", "currency_pairs",

 To search for stocks:
 ```py